layilin/SP23-33852/_annotations/book4.md

 142.334 shake off the tyrannic yoke.
 The region Grainger refers to as the Belgian fens had been part of the Netherlands, which were under Spanish control from the sixteenth century until the War of Spanish Succession in the early eighteenth century.
 After the Treaty of Utrecht (1713), the Spanish ceded the Netherlands to Charles VI of Austria.

 142.345 Sylvanus.
-Commonly spelled Silvanus, the Roman god of the countryside that is often associated with woodlands and agriculture.
+Commonly spelled Silvanus, the Roman god of the countryside often associated with woodlands and agriculture.

 142.346 Ceres.
-The Italo-Roman goddess of food growth, often worshipped in conjunction with the Earth goddess Tellus.
+Italo-Roman goddess of growth and agriculture.

 [place] 143.353. white Albion.
-Derived from the Latin word for white, Albion refers to Great Britain, potentially referencing the white cliffs of Dover.
+Albion, a name of ancient Celtic origin for Britain or England.
+The term may also derive from the Latin word for white (albus) and refer to the white cliffs of Dover.

 143.356. main.
 Main refers to the open sea.
 Here, Grainger refers to Britain as the ruler of the sea.
 See, for example, the eighteenth-century poem by James Thomson, "Rule, Britannia!"